-The Audit Committee is comprised of Mr. Andrew Cooke and Dr. Warwick Tong.
+The Audit Committee is currently comprised of Dr. Christopher Burns and Dr. Warwick Tong.
 Due to the small size of the Company and the number of Board members, the committee is not comprised of three members.

-Mr. Cooke is the Chairman of the audit committee.
-Mr. Cooke is an independent Director and not the Chair of the Board.
+Dr. Burns is the Chairman of the audit committee.
+Mr. Burns is not an independent Director and not the Chair of the Board.
+The Board believes that this situation is appropriate given the current nature and scale of the Company's operations and the size of its Board of Directors.